metagenomics/metagenomics-tk/README.md

 You will have to create a configuration file that can be provided to nextflow with " -c " Parameter.

 ```
-// You only need to fill out the env scope if you want to use the annotation module.
-// The aws scope below is not accessible by processes,
-// so this hack has to be used for processes to get credentials.
-env {
-   AWS_ACCESS_KEY_ID='xxx'
-   AWS_SECRET_ACCESS_KEY='xxx'
-}

 aws {
   accessKey = xxx
   secretKey = xxx